jeremylenz/commit-countdown-challenge/README.md

 The app will load at `http://localhost:3000`.

 #### Libraries used
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 * React v16
 * `semantic-ui-react` - Semantic's `Statistic` component provides the visuals for the countdown timer.
 I also added a couple adjustments in `index.css`.
 * `moment` - Popular JS library for working with dates and durations.